RexJustesen/writing-knowledge-graph/PRD/prd.md

 ## 1. Executive Summary

 ### Product Vision
 A revolutionary writing application that transforms story development from linear scene-based organization to a visual, plot-centric mind map interface.
-Writers can organize their stories by acts, with each act containing its own visual canvas where plot points and scenes are mapped as interconnected nodes.
+Writers can manage multiple projects (stories/books) from a central homepage, with each project containing its own act-based organization system.
+Within each project, writers can organize their stories by acts, with each act containing its own visual canvas where plot points and scenes are mapped as interconnected nodes.

 ### Core Value Proposition
+- **Project Management**: Central homepage for managing multiple writing projects
 - **Act-Based Organization**: Separate visual canvases for each story act, reducing complexity
 - **Plot-First Thinking**: Organize stories around plot points, not scenes
 - **Visual Context**: Never lose sight of story structure while working on details